Both routes start and finish in Skipton at the event HQ: Craven Cattle Mart: Click Here

 - Under 16’s are free to enter the Recreational ride with their parent or guardian.
 All under 16’s must have 1 to 1 supervision on the ride and must have successfully completed their Bikeability level 2.
 North Yorkshire County Council will have delivered this cycle proficiency training in schools.
 If not please contact us for details of the next course.

-- Entry price from £20 for the 38Mile Recreational ride and £33 for the 80mile Sportive ride but register now as prices may increase nearer the event date (+£1 British Cycling Admin fee).
+- Entry prices now at standard entry price of £11 for the Recreational ride and £31 for the Sportive ride but register now as prices may increase nearer the event date.

 - We will have some fabulous monthly spot prizes: keep an eye out for these

 - The event is non for profit and half of the surplus raised will be used by Skipton Cycling Club to develop and support its new junior cycle section as a Tour de France legacy project.
-We have raised over £9900 over the past 3 years.
+We raised £4000 in 2014.

 CRAVEN CATTLE MARTS